 btrfs for similar performance.

-For server distributions support ReiserFS, Debian 8.5 is recommended one.
+For server distributions support ReiserFS, install

 $ apt-get install reiserfsprogs

 dd command not being able to create certain size of image file:

 dd: memory exhausted by input buffer of size 1073741824 bytes (1.0 GiB)

 bs argument number of